 Friction is a reactive force which opposes motion.
 Friction can have beneficial or detrimental consequences.
 When you try to push a piece of furniture along the floor, the force of friction pushes back and makes it difficult to slide the furniture.
 This is an example of a type of friction known as dry friction, static friction or stiction.

-Viscous friction or drag
+Viscous Friction or Drag

-Newton's Laws of Motion
+Newton's First Law of Motion